-Some points to cover in the planning stage are choosing the right site, flow and functionality and cow comfort and safe working conditions.
+Some points to cover in the planning stage of your dairy shed project are choosing the right site, flow and functionality and cow comfort and safe working conditions.

 Choosing the right site

-The location of your shed site should have:
+The location of your dairy shed site should have:

 - Access to services like power and water supply